Her Story

 Education and Credentials

-Maya holds a Master of Arts in Counseling and is licensed as an LCPC and CADC.
-She is currently a PhD candidate in Psychology, deepening her research and practice in resilience and organizational wellness.
+Maya holds a Master of Arts in Counseling and is licensed as an LCPC.
+She is currently a PhD candidate; her research focuses on menopause and mental health, and on scaling up awareness of mental wellness in traditional healthcare settings.
 Her background in broadcasting and social services gives her a unique lens for communication and impact.

 Writing & The M.A.Y.A.
 Experience